rizwan-kh/rizwan-kh.github.io/content/posts/k8s-eks-aad-integration.md

 - Copy the `Application (client) ID` and `Directory (tenant) ID` to be used later.

 ### Configure Amazon EKS
-Amazon provides a way to configure OIDC compatible identity provider via the management console.
+Amazon provides a way to configure OIDC-compatible identity providers via the management console.
 Navigate to Authentication under Configuration in the EKS cluster panel when you select your cluster.

 - Click on `Associate Identity Provider`
     - Issuer URL: `https://sts.windows.net/[Directory (tenant) ID]`